 Unclaimed Capital Credits

-Upon the retirement of Capital Credits, the Cooperative works diligently to deliver these funds to active and inactive Members.
-Retired Capital Credit funds are sent in the form of a check via U.S. Mail to the last known mailing address on the Member’s primary account as designated in the Cooperative’s billing system.
+Upon the retirement of Capital Credits, the Cooperative works diligently to deliver these funds to active and former Members.
+As described above in General Retirement, some retired Capital Credit funds are sent in the form of a check via U.S. Mail to the last known mailing address on the primary account as designated in the Cooperative’s billing system.
 If this address is incorrect, the Post Office will return the check to the Cooperative as undeliverable.

 For active Members, a returned Capital Credit check will be voided and the retirement amount will be credited to the Member’s primary account as designated in the Cooperative’s billing system.

-For inactive Members, returned Capital Credit checks are set aside and held for a limited period of time for future claim.
+For former Members, returned Capital Credit checks are set aside and held for a limited period of time for future claim.
 Due to operating costs, unclaimed retired Capital Credit checks are assessed a $1.00 monthly maintenance fee.
-If a Member’s retired Capital Credit check remains unclaimed after two years from the date first issued, the retired Capital Credits will be transferred to the Cooperative’s general fund and treated as an irrevocable contribution to the Cooperative pursuant to Article II, Section 3 of the Cooperative’s Bylaws.
-Inactive Members are responsible for keeping the Cooperative notified of all address changes after discontinuing services in order to receive future Capital Credit retirements.
+If a former Member’s retired Capital Credit check remains unclaimed after two years from the date first issued, the retired Capital Credits will be transferred to the Cooperative’s general fund and treated as an irrevocable contribution to the Cooperative pursuant to Article II, Section 3 of the Cooperative’s Bylaws.
+Former Members are responsible for keeping the Cooperative notified of all address changes after discontinuing services in order for the Cooperative to send future Capital Credit retirements.